Ancient China for Kids

 It was not until the Ming Dynasty that the Chinese discovered the art of paper fan folding.
-They did not invent the folded paper fan.
+The Chinese invented so many things, including.
+But they did not invent the folded paper fan.
 That invention arrived from Japan and Korea on the Ming Dynasty ships that wandered the earth in search of treasure.

 Once the folding paper fan was introduced into ancient Chinese society, it was immediately adopted.
 Everyone had to have a folding paper fan.
 Fans were embroidered and painted and decorated and hung.
 For a while it was a fad, but it soon became a national activity - nearly everyone made and carried gorgeously decorated folding paper fans.

 Fans remained so popular that there are now over 500 types of fans.
 Fans of all sorts are still wildly popular in China today.